17 SaaS Copywriting Tips and Templates [2026 Guide]

 A good rule of thumb is to write creative, unique, shocking, hook-worth headlines, and then follow up with a very clear subheadline to explain the main value proposition and outcome.

-Outcomes, outcomes, outcomes.
-You can talk about features and benefits until you’re blue in the face, but unless the prospect understands the outcome, it’s all pointless.
+You can talk about features and benefits until you’re blue in the face, but if your prospect doesn’t clearly understand the outcome—what they’ll get by using your product—it won’t stick.

 Having a clear outcomes in your copy makes an immediate difference.
 See for yourself in this before & after example: